COVID vaccine mandate takes effect for NYC teachers, staff

 Implementing the mandate smoothly will be a test for de Blasio, a Democrat who boasted of the city’s record of keeping school buildings open during most of the last school year when other districts went to all-remote instruction.
 New York City is not offering a remote option this year.

 The vaccination mandate in the nation’s largest school system does not include a test-out option, but does allow for medical and religious exemptions.
 It was supposed to go into effect last week but was delayed when a federal appeals court granted a temporary injunction.
-An appeals panel reversed that decision three days later.
+An appeals panel reversed that decision three days later and a request to the Supreme Court for an injunction was also denied.

 The 96% teacher vaccination rate cited by the mayor was slightly different from the 97% figure provided earlier Monday by United Federation of Teachers head Michael Mulgrew.

-Note: This story has been corrected to show that 43,000 is the estimated number of vaccine doses administered since Aug.
-23, not the number of employees who have been vaccinated.